araobp/tower/README.md

                                         ---      --> [HTML5 browser (Chrome on Android or on PC)]
                                         ---      --> [HTML5 browser (Chrome on Android or on PC)]
 ```

-## Stadia Methods for positioning a certain object

-- Use TensorFlow Lite or OpenCV to detect a spherical object in the image.
-- Apply OpenCV's color filters to the image to extract a sphere.
-- Measure the size of the sphere.
-- Caliculate relative 3D coordinates (x, y, z) from the camera, then add the height (z axis) of the camera.

 ## Development environments